 All services, databases, and endpoints must encrypt data when it is not being used and when it is being sent.

-To find risks early, modern cloud infrastructures need real-time information.
+To identify risks early, modern cloud infrastructures need real-time information.

 For the cloud environment to be safe and predictable, there must be clear rules for access, audits, and compliance controls.

-Zero-Trust Architecture: The Best Way to Keep Your Business Safe in the Cloud
+Zero-Trust Architecture: How to Secure Your Business in the Cloud

 Always Check, Never Believe